 How do I retrieve a complete list of all User Attributes?

-If you’d like to establish exactly which attributes are exposed through the user class, you can iteratively enumerate the information using a fairly simple VBScript.
-Below is a sample that should do the trick:
+If you’d like to establish exactly which attributes are exposed through the user class,

 $Schm = [DirectoryServices.ActiveDirectory.ActiveDirectorySchema]::GetCurrentSchema(); ($Schm.FindClass("user")).MandatoryProperties|select name,syntax ($Schm.FindClass("user")).OptionalProperties|select name,syntax